samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 any) among the uselessly linear series of responses.
 Or I get a link to the official Gradle documentation, which is uselessly vague and never talks about the details I want.

-Build system questions are about as close to the perfect body of knowledge for Stack Overflow, so somewhere along the line a major failure has happened.
+Build system recipes and edge cases are about as close to the perfect body of knowledge for Stack Overflow, so somewhere along the line a major failure has happened.

 ## Multi-project builds

 The documentation for multi-project builds (multi-module projects in Maven-speak) is annoyingly discursive.
-It starts out with a fucking example about water and whales and krill.
+It starts out with an example about water and whales and krill.
 I'm not a fucking marine biologist, I'm a Java programmer trying to build a Java project.
 Yes, I understand that your all-singing all-dancing build system is so general that it can handle projects related to our planet's vast ocean resources, in addition to my Java project, but I just need to know how to properly specify a dependency between modules.

 Where do I find that, you might wonder?
 4,000 words in.
 After sections and subsections on